The Greatest Game of All

 His old familiar home

-When that ball flew through the
+When that ball flew through the air

 That child said a silent prayer

-He watched as Carlton waved it
+He watched as Carlton waved it fair

 As it headed for the pole